show-niceto-club

 1. Café Berlín

-The story of this distinguished space, which brought the Villa Devoto neighborhood into the Buenos Aires music circuit (not just rock), is one of those that are told in reverse.
-It began with the adventure of three Argentines who decided to take over the old Café Berlín in Madrid, which had ceased to be a meeting point for jazz and flamenco and was struggling with its glorious past and unpromising present.
+The history of this distinguished venue, which brought the Villa Devoto neighborhood into the Buenos Aires music circuit (not just rock), is one told in reverse.
+It began with the adventure of three Argentines who decided to take charge of the old Café Berlín in Madrid, which had already abandoned its role as a meeting point for jazz and flamenco to struggle between its glorious past and its then unpromising present.

-The experience was successful, and the "entrepreneurs" doubled down.
-"It's about creating a space where musicians feel comfortable," said Luca Frasca, former keyboardist of Pappo’s Blues and also the soul of the place, before its opening in December 2021.
-Café Berlín offers a varied menu of wines, sparkling wines, liquors, signature cocktails, whisky, and other spirits, as well as a menu that includes tapas, pizzas, burgers, and empanadas.
+The experience was successful, and the “entrepreneurs” doubled down.
+“It’s about creating a space where the musician feels comfortable,” said Luca Frasca, former keyboardist of Pappo’s Blues and also the soul of the place, before its opening in December 2021.
+The venue offers a varied menu of wines, sparkling wines, liquors, signature cocktails, whiskey, and other spirits, along with tapas, pizzas, hamburgers, and empanadas.

 Where: Av.
 San Martín 6656.